bpdm88/football-picker/README.md

 **Match info**

-- Weather, Stadium and Referee each have six options and one of each is randomly selected for the game.
+- Weather, Stadium and Referee each have six options and one is returned randoml for each game.

 - The SkyBet tip calculates which team has the higher attacking ability and sets them as favourite, if attack scores are the same the tip will be for a draw.